Stephenson Family Foundation

 How does Stephenson Family Foundation spend its money?

 Stephenson Family Foundation directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Stephenson Family Foundation tax-deductible?